Crypto

 The crypto command group lets you encrypt and decrypt content standalone — outside of sending a message.
 Useful for testing encryption, pre-encrypting payloads, or integrating with other tools.

-The CLI always derives the encryption identity from the configured keypair using the wallet-derived X25519 algorithm.
+The CLI always derives the encryption identity from the configured keypair using the wallet-derived Ed25519-to-X25519 algorithm.
+It does not manage custom registered Key account private material.

 crypto encrypt